-2023 New Mexico Occupant Seat Belt Observation Study (Daytime)
+2024 New Mexico Occupant Seat Belt Observation Study (Daytime)

-The purpose of the study is to provide a statewide estimate of daytime seat belt use using a NHTSA-approved sampling design.
+The purpose of the study is to provide a statewide estimate of daytime seat belt use using a National Highway Traffic Safety Administration (NHTSA) approved sampling design.
 New Mexico's safety belt observation methodology has evolved considerably since the first surveys conducted in 1982.
 The current report will show seat belt results from 2005 to present.

 Prior to the 2023 survey, the road segments used for New Mexico's statewide seat belt survey were resampled to be consistent with federal regulations, which require a resampling of sites every five years.
 The sites were selected in a manner identical to that described in the approved survey design (created in 2013) but using updated data.
-Thus, observations since 2023 survey occurred at brand new sites which are different from the sites used for the 2018 through 2022 surveys.
+Thus, 2023 observations occurred at brand new sites which are different from the sites used for the 2018 through 2022 surveys.
+The 2023 sites were used again for 2024 observations.

-Road segments from 19 of New Mexico's 33 counties (accounting for at least 85% of passenger vehicle crash-related fatalities) were sampled for inclusion in the survey (identical to those observed in 2018 to 2022).
+Road segments from 19 of New Mexico's 33 counties (accounting for at least 85% of passenger vehicle crash-related fatalities) were sampled for inclusion in the survey.
 A total of 94 segments were observed with 28 on Primary highways and 33 each on Secondary and Local roads.
-All passenger vehicles (cars, pickups, vans, and SUVs) with a gross vehicle weight up to 10,000 pounds were observed in the survey including small commercial vehicles.
+All passenger vehicles (Cars, Pickups, Vans, and SUVs) with a gross vehicle weight up to 10,000 pounds were observed in the survey including small commercial vehicles.
 The target population was all drivers and right front seat passengers (excluding middle passengers and children harnessed in child safety seats) of vehicles traveling on public roads between the hours of 7 a.m. and 6 p.m.
 The observation period for each selected road segment was 20 minutes.